Kim Porter | Published Nov 10, 2025 8 Min

 The structure of the capital account depends on the type of business you have:

-• S corporations: The capital account for an S corporation shareholder reflects their share of contributions, distributions, profits and losses, for their current basis in the company.
-You’ll need to divide the corporation’s net income in proportion to their shares of ownership, similar to a partnership or LLC.
+- S corporations: The capital account for an S corporation shareholder reflects their share of contributions, distributions, profits and losses, for their current basis in the company.
+You’ll need to divide the corporation’s net income in proportion to its shares of ownership, similar to a partnership or LLC.

 Capital account rules

 In the early stages of setting up your small business, you’ll create governing documents.
 Depending on the setup of your business, these documents may include a partnership agreement, LLC operating agreement, or S corp bylaws.
-Within these documents, you’ll need to decide how much owners can withdraw from a capital account and when they can take it.
+Within these documents, you’ll need to decide how much owners can withdraw from a capital account and when they can take it, and how you’ll handle capital transfers.

 Sole proprietorships and single-member LLCs typically don’t create these guiding documents, so they can choose to make and take out capital contributions any time.